chenhaoran176879/chenhaoran176879.github.io/_pages/about.md

 # 🏀 Interest
 - I found not only my passion in scientific research, but also in a colorful lifestyle.
-- For Sports, I love playing basketball since 2011.
-And I started playing tennis since 2020.
+- I love playing basketball and tennis.
 I routinely work out in gym.
 - I love traveling and citywalk.
 I am experienced at Landscape Photography.
 - I love Chinese traditional culture and read ancient Chinese language a lot.
 - I love music, especially pop and piano.